 Charity utilizes a person-centered, holistic approach to therapy.
 She has fifteen years of experience working with individuals and families struggling with mental health and substance abuse issues.

-Bachelor of Science: UW Stout
+Bachelor of Science in Human Development and Family Studies: UW Stout

 Master of Social Work: UW Madison

 Kaelee has trained with the Karyn Purvis Institute of Child Development in Trust Based Relational Intervention and is a TBRI Practitioner.
 She uses TBRI to train and educate when working with children and families from hard places.
 Kaelee also has trained in Trauma-Focused Cognitive Behavioral Therapy, and uses this approach with children ages 6-18 in addressing posttraumatic stress disorder.
 In addition, Kaelee uses Cognitive Behavioral Therapy, Exposure Therapy techniques, Mindfulness, and other person-centered techniques to assist clients with finding clarity and meaning within.

 Samantha provides mental health counseling to individuals, couples, and groups ages 12 years and older.
 Samantha has experience working with diverse populations and enjoys working with individuals experiencing a wide variety of challenges.

 Areas of specialty include: Mood and Thought Disorders, Grief/Bereavement, Women’s Issues, Anxiety, Medical Issues, and Life Transitions.